Tom-900/Probabilistic-Principal-Component-Analysis/README.md

 # PPCA
-This is a programme for realizing PPCA(Probabilistic principal component analysis).
+This is a programme for realizing PPCA (Probabilistic Principal Component Analysis).